TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-14-Working-at-the-command-line-with-Bash.markdown

 {% endhighlight %}

-> Challenge 2.1: Create a text file called 'text_file1' that contains the line "Roses are red"<br>
+> Challenge 2.1: Create a text file called 'text_file1' that contains the line "Roses are red".<br>
 > Challenge 2.2: Try viewing the content of your file with the `cat` command: `cat text_file1`.

 Now what if you want to edit the file you just created?
 For this, we will use a basic [text editor][texteditor-wikipedia] called Nano.
 For details on how to use Nano, see the [online documentation][nano-homepage].